Lophius piscatorius and Lophius budegassa

 Stock detail —

-The state of the stock with respect to reference points in this area is unknown, but thought to be increasing in the long-term.
-Total catches are also unknown.
+The spawning-stock biomass (SSB) for this stock has been increasing since 2005 and is now estimated to be the highest in the time series and above MSY Btrigger.
+Fishing mortality (F) is now at FMSY.
 Monkfish or angler species are vulnerable to over-exploitation as they are long-lived and late to mature.
 Also of concern is that the majority of the catch, particularly in trawl fisheries, consists of immature fish.
 To increase the sustainability of fish eaten from this stock, ensure fish is above or equal to the size at which it matures - at least 70cms.

 Anglerfish are so called because they possess a fishing lure at the tip of a specially modified dorsal ray, with which they can entice prey.
 They are a long-lived species.
 Maximum reported age is 24 years.
 Females mature at 9-11 years at about 70 - 90 cms, males at around 6 years at 50 cms.
 Females can attain a length of 2 m and a weight of 40 kgs.
 Males rarely grow beyond 1m.
 Two species occur in most areas, L.piscatorius (white) and L.budegassa (black-bellied), although catches are almost exclusively of the former.
 There is general consensus amongst scientists that there is one stock of L.piscatorius and that this spawns in spring and early summer, in deep water off the edge of the continental shelf to the west of Scotland, in waters down to 1,000 m.
 Eggs are released in a buoyant, gelatinous ribbon or ‘egg veil’ that may measure more than 10 m in length.
 Anglerfish are also found in coastal waters.